Buy Term Insurance Plan with Maturity Benefits Online in India

 Investment Objective Suited for investors whose primary aim is to provide a high financial security to their dependents with a high sum assured.
 More suited for people who are looking to have an optimum balance between financial protection and savings.

 Surrender Value No surrender value as there is no savings component here.
-Provides surrender benefit after a minimum period when the policy has attained a surrender value.
+No surrender value benefit is provided.

 Why You Should Consider Buying Term Insurance Despite No Maturity Benefits?